istio/istio.io/content/docs/setup/kubernetes/install/multicluster/gateways/index.md

 ---

-Follow this flow to install an Istio [multicluster service mesh](/docs/concepts/multicluster-deployments/) when a Kubernetes cluster's services should use the gateway to communicate to remote services.
+Follow this flow to install an Istio [multicluster service mesh](/docs/concepts/multicluster-deployments/) when services in a Kubernetes cluster use gateways to communicate with services in other clusters.

 Instead of using a central Istio control plane to manage the mesh, in this configuration each cluster has an **identical** Istio control plane